adam-p/yesterday-i-learned/random.md

 * Bash defines functions using `function something {}`; sh uses `something () {}`.
 Parameters remain `$1`, `$2`, ... .
 * Canary is pronounced kun-NAIR-ree.
 * "LL" is pronounced "Y" in Spanish.
+* Orion is pronunced oh-RYE-un.
+* [Benford's Law](http://en.wikipedia.org/wiki/Benford's_law): statistically speaking, the occurrence of base-10 digits is inverse proportional to its size.o